Kryoshi/odin-weather/README.md

-# js-template
+# odin-weather
-Template Repository for Vanilla Javascript Web Apps using Webpack
+Project: Weather App for the Odin Project